Children's Village School

 Classroom teacher assistants work in classrooms to support students, as well as one-on-one tutoring.

-The Special Education program used at Children’s Village School is the inclusion model, in which students are included in general education classrooms, based on their abilities, with the support of identified accommodations.
+The Special Education program is fully inclusive at Oakland County Children’s Village School.
+Students with disabilities are included in general education classrooms, based on their abilities, with the support of identified accommodations.
 Goals and objectives are reviewed annually, during an IEPT meeting.
 All Special Education rules and procedures are strictly adhered to with each student.